syncfusion-content/flutter-docs/Flutter/chart/getting-started.md

 ## Enable legend

-Legend provides information about the series rendered in the chart.
+The legend provides information about the series rendered in the chart.

-You can use legend for the chart by setting the [`isVisible`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/Legend/isVisible.html) property to true in [`SfCartesianChart.legend`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/Legend-class.html).
+You can use legend in chart by setting the [`isVisible`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/Legend/isVisible.html) property to true in [`SfCartesianChart.legend`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/Legend-class.html).

+Additionally, you need to set label for each series using the [`series.name`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartSeries/name.html) property.
+The labels will be displayed in corresponding legends.

 {% highlight dart %}